creationix/jack/types.md

 ## @pow val val

-Raise the first value to the pow.er of the second.
+Raise the first value to the power of the second.

 # Logical Operators